bainsy88/Ibm-Containers-Labs-Denmark/4-Container-Group-High-Availability.md

 HOME = /root
   ```

 2. We are primarily interested in the `HOSTNAME`.
-A container recovery group automatically creates a load balancer and load balances amongst these different instances.
-In additon to the load balancing within the group, we are also going to load balance across both the groups, running in different datacentres, as they are both bound to the same route.
+A container group automatically creates a load balancer which distributes requests amongst these different instances.
+If you invoke the command repeatedly you will see as many different instances as the size of the container group and no more (in this case three).

 If you invoke the command repeatedly you will see as many different instances id's as the total number of instances across both groups(in this case six).